 Stabel v.s.
 Unstable Spine Instabilities: A Misdiagnosed Condition

 Spondylolisthesis requires advanced clinical evaluative methods to rule out instabilities.
-Most clinicians and therapy centers fail to classify the stability.
+Most clinicians and therapy centers fail to classify stability.
 Often they initiate care without adequately evaluating their patient’s condition.
 In most cases, these patients may increase in pain.
-If you are a patient and have had an increase in symptoms, you may want to visit an NSD Therapy® Treatment Center near you.
-Have one of our clinicians evaluate your spine and rule out instabilities.
+If you are a spondylolisthesis patient who has increased symptoms, you may want to visit an NSD Therapy® treatment center near you for a thorough assessment.
+A thorough assessment is the first step to rule out spinal instabilities of your spine.
 If instabilities are detected, they need urgent attention.